South Carolina Domestic Law

 Serving South Carolina with offices in Columbia, Beaufort, and Myrtle Beach

-- Do I need to hire a private detective to prove grounds for divorce?
+Do I need to hire a private detective to prove grounds for divorce?
 If you cannot afford to hire a private detective, you must be your own detective and be on the lookout to acquire the proof you and your attorney need.
 (Be aware your spouse's attorney probably said the same thing.)
-Upon request, the attorneys at the Law Offices of Lester and Hendrix, LLC, will recommend a detective agency, but you must deal directly with them.
+Upon request, the attorneys at the Law Offices of Ken Lester & Associates will recommend a detective agency, but you must deal directly with them.
 Often, our clients have told us it was the best investment they have ever made.

-- I have been divorced for a while and would like to change some of the provisions in the divorce decree.
+I have been divorced for a while and would like to change some of the provisions in the divorce decree.
 If my ex and I agree, would the changes be valid?
 After your South Carolina divorce, you might find it necessary or desirable to modify one or more of the stipulations in your divorce decree, property settlement, or custody and support arrangements.
 You must follow proper procedure if you want that modification or set of modifications to be valid and must show a change in circumstance.
-The attorneys at the Law Offices of Lester and Hendrix, LLC, can work with you to ensure your desired changes proceed through the judicial process appropriately.
+The attorneys at the Law Offices of Ken Lester & Associates can work with you to ensure your desired changes proceed through the judicial process appropriately.

 Contact any of our family law offices in South Carolina for the effective representation you need and deserve to resolve your legal issues.

 Throughout this difficult time, we are the stabilizing force you need to answer your divorce and family law questions.
-With three locations throughout South Carolina in Beaufort, Columbia, and Myrtle Beach, Lester and Hendrix is able to help you resolve your family law issues.
+With three locations throughout South Carolina in Beaufort, Columbia, and Myrtle Beach, Ken Lester & Associates is able to help you resolve your family law issues.
 Please contact us with your legal concerns by phone or online.
 With our services at your disposal, you can rest assured that your legal issues will be dealt with timely, effectively, and handled by an experienced professional.